The Complete Guide to IFRS 16 Lease Accounting

 Income Statement Presentation

-• Depreciation expense for right-of-use assets
+• Depreciation charge for right-of-use assets by class of underlying asset

 • Interest expense on lease liabilities